hairizuanbinnoorazman/blog/content/posts/20201001_automatingAdminWork.md

 The tool kind of fulfils my goals:

-- Allow me to pass the syncing job to the tool and let it handle, allowing me to achive a "always" updated
+- Allow me to pass the syncing job to the tool and let it handle, allowing me to achive a "always" updated description of webinar details
 - Explore the various APIs and Google APIs and Auth and see how they can all work together

+The tool accepts a large configuration file where one passes all require application configuration - e.g. frequency of when to check and update the target platforms, a switch to turn off features of the tool where necessary (in the case the tool screws up something very very badly).

+The tool eventually writes out the details of the events that it is managing into a file which can then be manipulated by the user.
+Ideally, we would want to touch this file as minimally as possible because this would be our "main" file which we would use to compare with the details on target platforms.
+Currently, it is a huge pain to "create" an event, there is plenty of copy and pasting that needs to be done.
+Hopefully, some functionality will be added to cover the this effort in the future.

 Unfortunately, the tool is still young (and with that, expect bugs) - so I wouldn't expect it to handle the more "critical" webinars.
 But for the more regular meetups, it should generally be ok for the automation to handle it.

+As a plus, the binary also includes functionality to retrive a list of links from a Google Slides presentation and present it in a yaml file.
+Afterwhich, the user of the binary can "replace" the links on the slides.
+This functionality is kind of built in order to do a bulk link shortener operation on the Google Slides operation (another kind of troublesome task that is done to ensure link are not a huge mess on screen)

 ## The ROADMAP forward